Research

 Working papers

-Firm-level production networks: what do we (really) know? (with Andrea Bacilieri, Pablo Astudillo-Estevez and András Borsos), INET Oxford Working paper 2023-08
+Firm-level production networks: what do we (really) know? (with Andrea Bacilieri, Pablo Astudillo-Estevez, András Borsos and Mads Hoefer)

 National firm-level production networks have remarkably similar structures.